Last updated: 25 August 2020

 When Adobe transfers personal information from customers across national borders, we do so in compliance with applicable law.

-For our individual users and customers whose use of Adobe websites and apps results in the transfer of personal information from the European Economic Area (EEA) to non-EEA countries, we rely on one or more of the following legal mechanisms: the EU-U.S. Privacy Shield, Standard Contractual Clauses, and consent of the individual.
+For our individual users and customers whose use of Adobe websites and apps results in the transfer of personal information from the European Economic Area (EEA), the United Kingdom or Switzerland to non-EEA countries, we rely on one or more of the following legal mechanisms: the Swiss-US Privacy Shield (for transfers of personal information from Switzerland), Standard Contractual Clauses and consent of the individual.

-Additional information about Adobe’s privacy practices relating to our individual users and customers is available in the section of the Adobe Privacy Center titled “What does Adobe do with your personal information?”
+Additional information about Adobe’s privacy practices relating to our individual users and customers is available in the section of the Adobe Privacy Centre titled “What does Adobe do with your personal information?”

-How does Adobe transfer EU personal data on behalf of our business customers?
+How does Adobe transfer European personal information on behalf of our business customers?

-Additional information about Adobe’s privacy practices in relation to our business customers is available in the section of the Adobe Privacy Center titled “What do Adobe’s business customers do with your information?”
+Additional information about Adobe’s privacy practices in relation to our business customers is available in the section of the Adobe Privacy Centre titled “What do Adobe’s business customers do with your information?”

 Adobe Privacy Shield certification

-With respect to personal information processed on behalf of our EEA business customers, under EU privacy laws, Adobe Systems Software Ireland Limited (Adobe Ireland) is generally considered a “data processor.”
-For example, an EEA business customer may use Adobe Sign to process documents containing names, email addresses, and other personal information about its consumers.
-As part of Adobe providing services to the business customer, this personal information of consumers may be transferred by Adobe Ireland to Adobe U.S. under our Privacy Shield certification or Standard Contractual Clauses, as described above.
+With respect to personal information processed on behalf of our EEA, United Kingdom and Swiss business customers, under EU privacy laws, Adobe Systems Software Ireland Limited (Adobe Ireland) is generally considered a “data processor.”
+For example, an EEA business customer may use Adobe Sign to process documents containing names, email addresses and other personal information about its consumers.
+As part of Adobe providing services to the business customer, this personal information of consumers may be transferred by Adobe Ireland to Adobe US under our Privacy Shield certification (for transfers of personal information from Switzerland) or Standard Contractual Clauses, as described above.

-Adobe U.S. complies with the Privacy Shield Principles whenever it receives personal information from the EEA in reliance on the Privacy Shield.
+Adobe US complies with the Privacy Shield Principles whenever it receives personal information from the EEA and Switzerland in reliance on the Privacy Shield.

-If you have a question or complaint about our compliance with the Privacy Shield Principles, please email us at firstname.lastname@example.org.
-If we do not resolve your complaint, Adobe has chosen to cooperate with a panel established by the EU Data Protection Authorities who will hear such complaints.
+If you have a question or complaint about our compliance with the Privacy Shield Principles, please contact us.
+If we do not resolve your complaint, Adobe has chosen to cooperate with a dispute resolution provider established by the Association of National Advertisers (ANA), who will hear such complaints (more information).
 You may also have a right to invoke binding arbitration for unresolved complaints (more information).
-Adobe U.S. is subject to the investigatory and enforcement powers of the FTC.
+Adobe US is subject to the investigatory and enforcement powers of the FTC.